com-lihaoyi/scalatags/Readme.md

 Unsanitized Input
 -----------------

-If you *really* want, for whatever reason, to put unsanitized input into your XML, simply use scala's Unparsed function:
+If you *really* want, for whatever reason, to put unsanitized input into your HTML, simply put the string:

 ```scala
 val input = "<p>i am a cow</p>"